Doctor of Audiology

 Audiologists are healthcare professionals who diagnose and treat individuals with hearing or balance problems.

-The professional curriculum of the TTUHSC Audiology Program consists of 110 hours of academic and clinical education.
+The professional curriculum of the TTUHSC Audiology Program consists of 10-11 semesters of academic and clinical education.

 Learn more about the admission requirements and how to apply.